OrbitalDesk/.github/profile/README.md

-# Freelancing Company Management Panel
+# OrbitalDesk

-The **Freelancing Company Management Panel** is a powerful platform for managing freelancers, clients, and projects.
+**OrbitalDesk** is a powerful platform for managing freelancers, clients, and projects.
 It offers an intuitive user interface, a flexible role and permission system, and comprehensive financial and project management features.

 ## ✨ Key Features